 Here’s how to combat the calcium threat and prevent scale build-up in your water heater:

-Taking these steps will ensure a steady supply of hot water, extend the lifespan of your water heaters, and save you money on your energy bills.
+These steps will ensure a steady supply of hot water, extend the lifespan of your water heaters, and save you money on your energy bills.
 Additionally, preventing scale build-up throughout your plumbing system protects your faucets, showerheads, and other fixtures from hard water deposits and ensures smooth water flow throughout your home.

 Preventive Measures Against Calcium Build-Up